 Curating a personal art collection is never without its ups and downs, even if you’re Beyoncé’s mom.
 In an interview with Kimberly Drew, the social media manager at the Metropolitan Museum of Art, Tina Knowles Lawson gave a tour of her extensive collection of black art and discussed her road to becoming a collector.

-The collection includes work by artists such as Genevieve Gaignard, Hale Woodruff, Charles Aston, Elizabeth Catlett, Kenyatta A.C.
+The collection includes works by artists such as Genevieve Gaignard, Hale Woodruff, Charles Aston, Elizabeth Catlett, Kenyatta A.C.
 Hinkle, and Henry Ossawa Tanner.
-She tells Drew that she loves collecting and knowing the history of the artist and that she sees her relationship to art as more spiritual than material.
+She told Drew that she loves collecting and knowing the history of the artist and that she sees her relationship to art as more spiritual than material.

 It’s an influence that clearly made an impression.
 In addition to being an acclaimed singer-songwriter, Lawson’s younger daughter, Solange Knowles Ferguson, is also a performance artist and has presented work at the Tate Modern, the Guggenheim Museum, and the Hammer Museum.

 Lawson bought her first piece of art at just 19, when she was working as a makeup artist in Los Angeles.
 “It was probably a reproduction, but it was so beautiful and it was in a frame,” Lawson said of the $500 abstract painting she found in a furniture store.
 “I discovered then how important [art] is for your home.
 It made me feel good every day.”